MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 A widget can decide its own size only within the constraints given to it by its parent This means a widget can't have any size it wants

-A widget can't know and doesnt decide its own position on the screen since its the widgets parent who decides the position of the widget
+A widget can't know and doesn't decide its own position on the screen since its the widgets parent who decides the position of the widget

 Since the parents size and position also depends on its own parent, its impossible to precisely define the size and position of a widget without taking the whiole tree into consideration

-If a child wants a differnt size from its parent and the parent doesn't have enough information to align it, the childs size may be ignored Be specific when defining when deifining alignment
+If a child wants a different size from its parent and the parent doesn't have enough information to align it, the childs size may be ignored Be specific when defining when deifining alignment

 When a widget tells its child that it must be of a certain size, we say that the widget supplies tight constraints tits child